How They Work

 That's all very good in theory, but does it hold up on the trail?

-• CombOvers on their own subjectively block roughly half the mud that would otherwise reach your face; a Toupee shorty alone, also about half; together, around 95%.
+• CombOvers on their own subjectively block roughly half the mud that would otherwise reach your face; a Toupee shorty alone, also about half; together, subjectively around 95% (there's a small overlap between them).

-• The speed thresholds (Figures 9, 10, 11) match when mud actually reaches your face.
+• The speed thresholds match when mud actually reaches your face.

-But why not just use a moto-style mudguard?
+But why not just use a moto fender?

-Testing with a middle size version: surprisingly it leaves the Direct path (mud flung straight up off the back of the wheel) wide open (you can see the tyre), so your face still gets muddy.
-The model shows exactly why, for all three sizes.
+Testing with a middle size version: surprisingly it leaves the Direct path (mud flung straight up off the back of the wheel) wide open (you can see the tyre when riding), so your face still gets muddy.
+The model reproduces this, and shows how the exposure changes across the sizes.

 Small (13mph/21kmph):